aihtn2708/SQLinRealWorld/FILTER.md

 | 2         | Smartphone  | 1          | Electronics  | pcs  | 700   | 2023-01-15   |
 | 4         | Monitor     | 1          | Electronics  | pcs  | 300   | 2023-02-01   |

+# USE CASE
+Below is the use case of inventory management with examples of different types of filtering WHERE, HAVING, ON.
-# 1. Finding Products with Low Stock
+## 1. Finding Products with Low Stock
 Identify products with current stock below a certain threshold (e.g., 50 units).
 >Uses a HAVING clause to filter products with a calculated current stock below 50 units.
 ```sql